 How weekly food collections will work

-Residents in houses will get 2 food waste caddies in September 2020.
+Residents in houses will get 2 food waste caddies in August to September 2020.

 - a 5 litre caddy for inside your house

 - a 23 litre caddy for outside your house